maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 `@EventListener` methods use an implicit order value of `Ordered.LOWEST_PRECEDENCE` now, in alignment with transaction synchronizations and `@TransactionalEventListener` methods.
 If custom ordering is needed, please consistently declare `@Order` values on all listener methods.

+Caching within the core container is consistently optimized for bean definitions with stable bean types per bean name, even for prototype beans.
+This is partially also the case for the 5.2.x line.
+Performance regressions might require some bean definition redesign; see e.g. [gh-26369](https://github.com/spring-projects/spring-framework/issues/26369).

 ### Data Access and Transactions

 Several `JdbcTemplate` signatures with `Object[]` arguments are deprecated, in favor of their existing varargs equivalents.